Inactivated Quadrivalent Influenza Vaccine (surface antigen)

 When it is given

-For adults INFLUVAC TETRA is generally given as a single dose each year before the
+For adults INFLUVAC TETRA is generally given as a single dose in autumn each year

 Vaccination should be repeated every year as new types of influenza virus can appear